firstlawrobotics/rayCastingMinimap/README.md

 Using basic raytracing functions (basically LIDAR) I added a miniMap function that identifies cleared space, dead space, and cover and implements a decay function for cleared space to force agents to reprioritize it.

+Basically, it allows an AI to know where it is in relation to other things it has seen and gives them a concept of cleared space and dead space.

+Long term plan is to combine this with a SLAM (<https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping>) algorithm and beat state of the art in any first person shooter out there.

 I don't have the money to train my reinforcement learning agents so give me money please.

-Long term plan is to combine this with a SLAM <https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping> algorithm and beat state of the art in any first person shooter out there.

 ## Heatmap Enabled Minimap with Decay Function Enabled